typedb/typedb-ml/README.md

 ### Run the Example

-Take a look at [*Knowledge Graph Convolutional Networks* (KGCNs)](kglib/kgcn_tensorflow) to see a walkthrough of how to use the library.
+Take a look at [The PyTorch Geometric heterogeneous data example](kglib/examples/diagnosis) to see a walkthrough of how to use KGLIB to build a GNN that runs over data from TypeDB.

 ### Building from source

-It's expected that you will use Pip to install, but should you need to make your own changes to the library, and import it into your project, you can build from source as follows.
+It's expected that you will use Pip to install, but should you need to make your own changes to the library, and import it into your project, you can build from source as follows:

 Clone KGLIB: